tianhaogutum/tianhaogutum.github.io/_projects/9_project.md

 ---
 layout: page
 title: Software Engineering
-img: assets/img/6.jpg
 importance: 3
 category: devCourses
 ---

 In the software engineering course, I completed a 10-week coding assignment covering key areas such as software design principles, version control, unit testing, and agile development practices.
 The primary development language used was Java.
+Due to the closure of the Bitbucket server, the code is temporarily unavailable.

 **Course Format and Expectations**
 - Lectures and tutorials are online, with no on-campus events.